greenpeace/gpes-add-to-cal-wp-shortcode/README.md

 **Example:**

 ```
-[add_to_cal date='2018-12-25' time='12:01:00' duration='60' title='Please add a title to the event' description='Please add a description to the event']
+[add_to_cal date='2018-12-25' time='12:01:00' duration='60' title='Please add a title to the event' description='Please add a description to the event' address='Please add an address to the event']
 ```